graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Scal_Regex = '!'?
 REGEX
 ```

-Scalar types define specific sub-domains of the following Domains, each with different Item definitions:
+Domain types define specific sub-domains of the following Domains, each with different Item definitions:

 > Boolean, Enum, Number, String

 Item exclusions (where defined) take precedence over inclusions.

-Scalar declarations can be merged if their Domains and Parents match.
+Domain declarations can be merged if their Domains and Parents match.

-#### Boolean scalar
+#### Boolean domain

 Comprises only those Boolean values explicitly included (or excluded).
-If no included or excluded values are specified, a Boolean scalar includes both values, ie. true and false.
+If no included or excluded values are specified, a Boolean domain includes both values, ie. true and false.

 Boolean values can only be merged if their inclusion/exclusion matches.

-#### Enum scalar
+#### Enum domain

 Comprises only those enum Values explicitly included (or excluded).